 IT and operations teams have a lot of credentials that they need to share securely amongst themselves and others.
-Also, they are usually involved in testing new software and can help figure out which strategy for managing collections and user groups works best for your company, then, they can help outline an employee onboarding strategy.
+Also, they are usually involved in testing new software and can help figure out which strategy for managing collections and user groups works best for your company, then, they can work with internal training teams to help outline an employee adoption strategy.

 Finance representatives handle sensitive business documents on a daily basis and have a regular need for storing passwords securely and sending encrypted files of high priority.